 BAYHORSE LAKE – SQUAW CREEK TH (mile 47.6)

 YOU MAKE PICK UP A PACER BEGINNING AT BAYHORSE LAKE.
 Leaving BAYHORSE LAKE, a two track trail (TR 159) will lead you up 1.5 miles to a summit, over 9000’ again, before dropping into the Trealor Creek and Squaw Creek Drainages.
 After descending three miles on the two track (4-wheeler) trail, you will reach a dirt road at a place known as Cow Camp.
+Turn left and cross the cattle guard.
 The dirt road (RD 045) will lead you down another three miles in the Trealor Creek drainage to the main fork of Squaw Creek, where a right turn up the Squaw Creek Road (Rd 041) will take you one more mile to the aid station, SQUAW CREEK TH (TR149).